 The Rock Springs Grazing Association and Wild Horses Yes entered into an historic agreement in 1979 which provided for the management of specific numbers of wild horses on the privately controlled lands and the contiguous public lands within the Rock Springs District (now the Rock Springs Field Office).
 The agreement was confirmed in a 1981 District Court Order.

-The Salt Wells Creek AML of 300 wild horses was established in the 1997 Green River Resource Management Plan with a management range of 251 to 365 adult horses based on this agreement.
+Based on this agreement, the 1997 Green River RMP established an AML of 205-300 wild horses within the White Mountain HMA.
+The Little Colorado HMA AML of 100 wild horses was established in the 1997 Green River Resource Management Plan with a management range of 69 to 100 adult horses.
 Deviating from existing policy, planning decisions, and agreements reached pursuant to the District Court Order are not considered options nor are they within the scope of this EA.
-Without the cooperation of the private land owners, the Salt Wells Creek, Adobe Town, White Mountain, and Divide Basin HMAs could be dissolved because the BLM cannot control wild horse movement on private lands.
+Without the cooperation of private landowners, there is a possibility that this HMA could be eliminated or boundaries redefined.
+Therefore, this alternative was considered by eliminated from detailed analysis.